 The Workspace you use to access the alpha release of IRM must be whitelisted.
 To whitelist your Workspaces, submit the sign-up form.
 Once you receive an email letting you know that your Workspace has been whitelisted, proceed to the next step.

 IRM controls access to IRM data using Cloud Identity and Access Management roles and permissions.
-The Cloud IAM Project Owner role includes the permissions needed to add users as members to your Workspace; since you created the underlying GCP project, you already have the appropriate permissions for yourself.
+The Cloud IAM Project Owner role includes the permissions needed to add users as members to your Workspace; since you created the underlying Google Cloud project, you already have the appropriate permissions for yourself.

 To add permissions for your response team members to use the Workspace in IRM, do the following: